-The MVME230x provides software control over most options; by setting bits in control registers after installing the MVME230x in a system, you can modify its configuration.
-The MVME230x control registers are briefly described in Chapter 4, with additional information in the MVME2300-Series VME Processor Module Programmer's Reference Guide as listed in the table Motorola Computer Group Documents in Appendix A, Ordering Related Documents.
+The MVME2300 provides software control over most options.
+By setting bits in control registers after installing the module, you can modify its configuration.
+The MVME2300 control registers are briefly described in Chapter 4, Programming, with additional information found in the MVME2300 Series VME Processor Module Programmer's Reference Guide.

 Some options, however, are not software-programmable.
-Such options are controlled through manual installation or removal of header jumpers or interface modules on the MVME230x or the associated modules.
+Such options are controlled through manual installation or removal of header jumpers or interface modules on the module itself or associated modules.

-Figure 1-1 illustrates the placement of the switches, jumper headers, connectors, and LED indicators on the MVME230x.
-Manually configurable items on the MVME230x include:
+Figure 1-1 illustrates the placement of the switches, jumper headers, connectors, and LED indicators on the MVME2300.
+Manually configurable items on the MVME2300 include:

-- ☐ Flash memory bank A/bank B reset vector (J15) - □ VMEbus system controller selection header (J16) - □ General-purpose software-readable header (J17)
+- □ Flash memory bank A/bank B reset vector (J15) - □ VMEbus system controller selection header (J16)

-The MVME230x has been factory tested and is shipped with the configurations described in the following sections.
-The MVME230x factory-installed debug monitor, PPCBug, operates with those factory settings.
+The MVME2300 has been factory tested and is shipped with the configurations described in the following sections.
+Additionally, the module's factory-installed debug monitor, PPCBug, operates with those factory settings.

 Figure 1-1.
-MVME230x Switches, LEDs, Headers, Connectors
+MVME2300 Switches, LEDs, Headers, Connectors